goruck/smart-zoneminder/README.md

 7. Directly under the /archive directory, create the /alerts and /falsepositives subdirectories, again by using choosing Create folder.
 8. Now you need to limit access to the bucket, so start by log into to the AWS IAM AWS console.
 9. Create a new user.
 10. Set a password for the new user.
 Your user will also have an AWS access and secret key created.
-API clients (eg zm-s2-upload) need to use these keys and will have the same permissions as the user would in the AWS console.
+API clients (e.g., zm-s2-upload) need to use these keys and will have the same permissions as the user would in the AWS console.
 Save the AWS access key and the secret key which will be used in a step below.
 11. Add permissions so that only this user has access to the bucket.
 My permissions to do that are shown below.
 ```json
 {